gitter-badger/dotfiles-11/README.md

 - (a few more have been added)

 NOTE: Some of these extensions require a bit of configuration.
-If your just looking to use the shortcuts without taking advantage of the plugins, your best bet is to just remove the pathogen lines at the top of my .vimrc file.
+If you're just looking to use the shortcuts without taking advantage of the plugins, your best bet is to just remove the pathogen lines at the top of my .vimrc file.